-The Benefits of Yoga and Meditation For Single Moms
+The Importance of Meditation For Single Moms

 So one of my Goals to Crush This Year is to practice yoga consistently and honestly, I've been seriously failing at the consistency part.
 Enough about me though, here's why I think single moms should start incorporating yoga and meditation into their routine too!
 And now you're probably like, ugh ME do yoga?
 Nah!
 Oh but yes!
 Yoga isn't for the thin, lean, athletic machines we see on Pinterest, it's also for out of shape people like you and me (I'm kidding or am I?).

 Through the practice of yoga, you’ll improve your abilities to concentrate and to relax—the two most essential necessities for a meditation practice.
 Tell me, are you looking for a way to improve your mental and physical health?
 Maybe you just need something to lower your stress levels, calm and soothe your mind?
 Well, I have excellent news my friend; yoga and meditation can give you that.

 Every Tuesday or Thursday I try to get to my local yoga studio for some much-needed calm.
 Lately, I've been going here and there, basically whenever my schedule or pockets deem fit.
 I love yoga!
 I love the peace it gives me and I love how I feel afterward.
 Well, not the day after, I'm usually pretty sore, but that mostly happens when I haven't done it in a while.

 I started therapeutic yoga shortly after my depression diagnoses.
 It has helped me a ton with my depression.
 It helps with a lot of other things too like chronic pain, stress, or injuries.
 Meditating is also good for the soul.
 Wehn practiced often you can definitely feel the reward.